Sickle cell disease

 Sickle cell disease is caused by pathogenic variants in the beta haemoglobin (HBB) gene.
 The vast majority of cases occur due to an E6V (glutamate to valine at the sixth amino acid) substitution, causing the misfolding of the protein and haemoglobin polymerisation, which in turn results in the characteristic sickle shape.

-For information about testing, see Presentation: Child with anaemia.
+- For information about testing, see Paediatrics presentation: Child with anaemia.

 Inheritance and genomic counselling

 For couples in which one or both individuals have sickle cell trait or the disease, genomic testing can be offered either during pregnancy (via chorionic villus sampling or amniocentesis) or in the neonatal period to determine the genotype of the fetus or baby.
-Preimplantation genetic diagnosis may also be an option if both individuals in a couple are carriers and have no unaffected children.
+Preimplantation genetic testing may also be an option under the NHS if both individuals in a couple are carriers and have no unaffected children.

 Some other combinations of inheritance of HbS from one parent and another haemoglobin disorder from the other parent will also result in a child with a different sickle cell phenotype, such as HbC, HbD or beta thalassemia.